sagadsalem/dimaggio-router/README.md

 ## Get parameters value

-<p>so you can get parameters either by name or by index see the example below:</p>
+so you can get parameters either by name or by index see the example below:

 ```go
 package main